Steve Marchant: Storylines

 Before the trial, Steve pleads guilty to horse theft and obtaining money by deception – to which Kim pleads not guilty for both offenses – while also pleading not guilty for attempted murder regarding Kathy's hit and run incident.
 The trial begins badly for Steve after Kim manages to gain support for her theory of the story.
 Chris' efforts to expose her role in Frank's death are dismissed.
 Kathy gradually figures out Kim's involvement behind Steve's crime and ends up changing her statement.
 Following Kathy's testimony, Steve believes that Kim will be the one going to prison while he ends up getting acquitted for their illegitimate activities.
 On the night before the verdict, however, Kim ends up fleeing the village with James in a helicopter.
 Steve learns about Kim's escape and the verdict ends up being announced without her presence.
 Although Kim is found guilty of theft and obtaining money by deception, Steve is found guilty of attempted murder.
 While she receives 12 months to each charge of theft and obtaining money by deception, with the judge granting Steve's good judgement for his guilty plea and co-operation with the police behind Kim's crimes, Steve ends up being sentenced to 10 years for attempted murder for Kathy's hit and run incident.
 Outraged that he is going to prison and Kim is not, Steve attempts to escape – only to be tackled by police guards and dragged away from the courtroom.

 Reception

 Steve was named as one of "The 30 greatest Emmerdale residents" by a writer for Inside Soap.
 They said "The Emmerdale girls thought this Mulder from The X-Files lookalike was out of this world when he arrived – well, Rachel Hughes did at least!
 His downfall was getting involved with Kim Tate, who left him facing jail while she jetted off with a fortune."
 Diana Hollingsworth of Soaplife included Steve in her feature on wide boys and she said "City slicker Steve married wealthy superbitch Kim Tate in the knowledge that he'd lost a fortune on the stock market.
 Unfortunately for him, Kim also had a secret.
 She wasn't quite as loaded as he'd hoped..."
+In 2015, Lewis Panther from the Daily Mirror called the character a "womaniser" and noted that Opaic had a successful stint on Emmerdale.